hyper63/hyper/design.md

 ### Notifications API (hooks)

-The notification api is an api that can notify subscribers when a hubble service event was triggered, using a registered endpoint.
+The notification api is an api that can notify subscribers when a atlas service event was triggered, using a registered endpoint.

 Each hook will require a scope of what the hook wants to watch, examples